 Main Graduate Destination

 Graduates of 2018 were asked what activities they were engaged in on 31st March 2019, and to indicate the single activity that was most important to them and all activities that they were

 Considering the single activity that was most important to graduates across all surveyed populations and fields of study, there has been an increase in employment rates for graduates since the class of 2017, from 78% to 80%.
 Related to this, there has been a decrease in the proportion of 2018 graduates in full-time study (from 13% for 2017 graduates to 11% for 2018 graduates).
 Furthermore, there has been a one percentage point reduction in those unemployed and looking for work (from 5% to 4%) and a further one percentage point reduction for those engaged in another activity (from 4% to 3%).

 Graduate Destination – Honours Degree Graduates by ISCED Field of Study

-For honours degree graduates, those in the “Education” ISCED field of study were most likely to be in employment or due to start a job (92%), followed by Health and Welfare (87%), ICT (84%), Engineering, Manufacturing and Construction (82%) and Services graduates (80%).
-The honours degree graduates most likely to be in further study were Social Sciences, Journalism and Information (30%), Natural Sciences, Mathematics and Statistics (29%), and Arts and Humanities graduates (28%).
+For honours degree graduates, those in the “Education” ISCED field of study were most likely to be in employment or due to start a job (91%), followed by Health and Welfare (85%) and ICT (85%) graduates.
+The honours degree graduates most likely to be in further study were from the following fields of study: Social Sciences, Journalism and Information (29%), Natural Sciences, Mathematics and Statistics (29%) and Arts and Humanities graduates (29%).